artheadsweden/snake_ai/README.md

 Here are some combinations of these first three values as an example:

-0, 0, 0 = All directions are safe
+0, 0, 0 = All directions are safe<br/>
-1, 0, 0 = Right and left are safe but straight ahead will kill the snake 1, 0, 1 = Straight and a left turn will kill the snake, but a right turn is safe 1, 1, 0, = Straight and a right turn will kill the snake, but moving to the left is safe 1, 1, 1 = You are screwed
+1, 0, 0 = Right and left are safe but straight ahead will kill the snake<br/>
+1, 0, 1 = Straight and a left turn will kill the snake, but a right turn is safe<br/>
+1, 1, 0, = Straight and a right turn will kill the snake, but moving to the left is safe<br/>
+1, 1, 1 = You are screwed

 ##### Current Direction